sandeep-iitr/Learnings-Big-Data-Machine-Learning/big-data/README.md

   - Published in: [SIGMOD 2017](http://www.bailis.org/papers/macrobase-sigmod2017.pdf), also presented at [CIDR 2017](http://cidrdb.org/cidr2017/slides/p103-bailis-cidr17-slides.pdf), and presented at [DataEngConf 2017](http://www.dataengconf.com/macrobase-a-search-engine-for-fast-data-streams)
   - Language used is Java, subset of operators are being transfered in C++, SQL support in future in C++.
 Future is in Python wrapper around it.
+  - Internally data is in mini batches of windows.
+Configured accorinding to application specific needs.

 ## 4. [Don't optimize my query, optimize by data](http://www.dataengconf.com/dont-optimize-my-queries-optimize-my-data)
 Talk on Apache Calcite.
 Query Optimizer, but it can do much more!!